Estimated Reading Time: 8 minutes

-How did we survive before cash out was implemented by Sportsbet.com.au and then adopted by several other bookies.
+How did we survive before online bookies came up with early cash-outs?
 If you’ve laid your hard earned on a team and all of a sudden they are 2/0 in the first over, that cash out might be looking tasty.
 Similarly, if you back they outsider and they are 0/50 off three overs, might be worth looking at cashing in on the big start, rather than risk the chance of having your heart broken.
 This could work well with a couple of the minnows too.
 If you fancy Scotland at $1501 and the manage to snare a win early on, watch the dollars flow in.

 While it’s technically illegal to bet on live events online in Australia, several companies are using a loophole to allow people to punt using their mobile devices.
 This can be a strong tool in ensuring you make your money.
 If you’re not sure which side you like, give it a couple of overs to see if your team fires out of the blocks.
 Waiting a couple of overs might reduce your odds, but it will greatly increase your chances of winning.